proinsias/an-independent-mind/docs/Books/Outliers.md

 > Practice isn’t the thing you do once you’re good.
 It’s the thing you do that makes you good.

+> This wasn’t just a revolution.
+It was a revelation.

 ## Notes

 * The [Matthew effect](https://en.wikipedia.org/wiki/Matthew_effect?wprov=sfti1)of accumulated advantage, Matthew principle, or Matthew effect is the tendency of individuals to accrue social or economic success in proportion to their initial level of popularity, friends, wealth, etc.